PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 ...
 FixedNElementTailSelector(500, mode='select', tail='upper'))

 The code snippet above configures such a selector.
-It uses an ANOVA measure to select those features that correspond to the 500 highest F-scores.
+It uses an ANOVA measure to select 500 features with the highest F-scores.
 There are a lot more ways to perform the selection, but we will go with this one for now.
 The :class:`~mvpa.featsel.base.SensitivityBasedFeatureSelection` instance is yet another :term:`processing object` that can be called with a